nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_busreq.md

 ## User stories and PDF layout ##

-The full set of business requirements that need to be met to support the sending of a Consultation Report to a patient’s registered GP practice after they have been seen by another GP practice in the same federation, can be found [here](senddocument_userstories.html).
+The full set of business requirements that need to be met to support the sending of a Consultation Report to a patient’s registered GP practice after they have been seen by another GP practice, can be found [here](senddocument_userstories.html).

 The requirements are described as a set of user stories with separate acceptance criteria for the provider and consumer systems, where applicable.